madvirgo/Bot.Messenger/README.md

             // MessengerPlatform bot = new MessengerPlatform();
     ```

 > Credentials are fetched from web.config ApplicationSettings when the CreateInstance method is called without a credentials parameter or if the parameterless constructor is used to initialize the MessengerPlatform class.
 This holds true for all types that inherit from Bot.Messenger.ApiBase.
-Here are is the code at the Controllers/WebhookController.cs
 >

-- You can access the Messenger platform APIs through an instance of the Bot.Messenger.MessengerPlatform class (APIs supported are Send API, User Profile API and Messenger Profile API)
+- You can access the Messenger platform APIs through an instance of the Bot.Messenger.MessengerPlatform class (APIs supported are Send API, User Profile API and Messenger Profile API).
+Here is a sample usage at an ASP.NET WebAPI WebhookController

 ```csharp
         [HttpPost]